undrivendev/true-pokemon/README.md

 }
 ```

+NOTE: if, for some reason, it's not possible to get the translation, it will return a default one.

 ## How to run this project

 - Clone the repo
 - Run it:
   - Run with an IDE: